gazebosim/docs/roadmap.md

-# Ignition Robotics Roadmap
+# Ignition Roadmap

-This page describes planned work for Ignition Robotics.
-The set of planned features and development efforts should provide insight into the overall direction of Ignition Robotics.
+This page describes planned work for Ignition.
+The set of planned features and development efforts should provide insight into the overall direction of Ignition.
 If you would like to see other features on the roadmap, then please get in touch with us at info@openrobotics.org.